1. Will facemasks have to be worn?

 5. Will we be provided the names of any children or staff that are sick?

 No. The right to privacy of any individual cannot and will not be compromised.
 It is also important to explain to our children that anyone can get sick, it is not someone’s fault if they are, and we need to treat them with kindness, not ridicule.
-We will continue to update student and staff cases on our COVID-19 Dashboard.

 6. What if there is an uptick in cases?

 The Department of Public Health and the West Hartford/Bloomfield Health District will continue to monitor case prevalence and will make determinations, possibly on a local basis, about a prudent course of action.